-It is vital to monitor and follow-up with youth DDR participants and beneficiaries.
-For children under the age of 18 the guidance in IDDRS 5.20 should be followed.
-In developing follow-up monitoring and support services for older youth, it is critical to provide a platform for feedback on the impact of DDR (positive and negative) to promote participation and representation and give youth a voice on their rights, aspirations, and perspectives which are critical for sustainable outcomes.
-Youth should also be sensitized on how to seek follow-up support from DDR practitioners, or relevant government or civil society actors, linked to service provision as well as how to address protection issues or other barriers to reintegration that they may face.
+It is vital to monitor and follow up with youth DDR participants and beneficiaries.
+For children under the age of 18, the guidance in IDDRS 5.20 on Children and DDR should be followed.
+In developing follow-up monitoring and support services for older youth, it is critical to provide a platform for feedback on the impact of DDR (positive and negative) to promote participation and representation and give youth a voice on their rights, aspirations and perspectives, which are critical for sustainable outcomes.
+Youth should also be sensitized on how to seek follow-up service provision support from DDR practitioners or relevant Government or civil society actors, as well as how to address protection issues or other barriers to reintegration that they may face.

-8. Criminal Responsibility and Accountability
+8. Criminal responsibility and accountability

-Treating all youth, in the same manner, irrespective of age, when it comes to criminal responsibility and accountability presents a challenge because the definition of youth includes children under the age of 18, who have the right to special protection through child justice mechanisms, as well as adults, who are subject to standard criminal processes.
+Treating all youth, irrespective of age, in the same manner when it comes to criminal responsibility and accountability presents a challenge because the definition of youth includes children under the age of 18, who have the right to special protection through child justice mechanisms, as well as adults, who are subject to standard criminal processes.

-To be sure that children are afforded their rights and protection under law, where there is any question about whether the person is a child, an age assessment shall be conducted before any kind of criminal process, interrogation, or prosecution occurs.
-Any judicial proceedings for children shall respect internationally recognized juvenile justice and fair trial standards, with a focus on recovery and restorative justice in order to assist children's physical, psychological and social recovery.
-Where no separate juvenile justice system is in place, cases should be handled by civilian authorities who have special training in child-friendly procedures, rather than military or intelligence authorities.
-All judicial actions relating to children shall take place in the presence of the child's appointed legal representative or other appropriate assistance, whose role it is to protect the rights and interests of the child, and unless contrary to the best interests of the child, in the presence of the child's parents or legal guardians.
+To be sure that children are afforded their rights and protections under law, where there is any question about whether a person is a child, an age assessment shall be conducted before any kind of criminal process, interrogation or prosecution occurs.
+Any judicial proceedings for children shall respect internationally recognized juvenile justice and fair trial standards, with a focus on recovery and restorative justice, to assist children's physical, psychological and social recovery.
+Where no separate juvenile justice system is in place, cases should be handled by civilian authorities who have special training in child-friendly procedures, rather than by military or intelligence authorities.
+All judicial actions relating to children shall take place in the presence of the child's appointed legal representative or other appropriate assistant, whose role is to protect the rights and interests of the child and, unless contrary to the best interests of the child, in the presence of the child's parents or legal guardians.